VanAntworth/School_District_Analysis/README.md

-Results: Using bulleted lists and images of DataFrames as support, address the following questions.
+Results:

 How is the district summary affected?

-Original Summary from PyCity School Module Analysis
+The overall summary is insignificantly affected by the removal of THS 9th grade scores as seen above.

 Updated District Summary (9th Grade Removed)